Training the Obese Beginner: Part 2

 But the bottom line is that, short of doing massive amounts of it, exercise is unlikely to have a massive impact on body weight or body composition.
 And most untrained individuals (whether obese or not) are not capable of massive amounts of exercise.

-This was actually apparently really big news last year (in Time magazine I think), the realization that moderate amounts of activity (say 30-40 minutes a few times per week) wouldn’t make you lose tons of weight.
+This was actually apparently really big news several years ago (in Time magazine I think), the realization that moderate amounts of activity (say 30-40 minutes a few times per week) wouldn’t make you lose tons of weight.
 Wait, this is news?
 Hell, I wrote about this in The Ketogenic Diet nearly 15 years ago.

 I guess the news is more in how exercise was either misrepresented (as a cure-all for everything) or misinterpreted (as a cure-all for everything).
 The expectations were simply unrealistic; trainers and exercise biased folks either sent the wrong message or the general public heard the wrong thing (it’s usually a subtle combination of the two).
 And the bottom line is that most research does not find a major impact of realistic amounts of exercise on the quantity of weight loss.

 However, most of those studies used not only fairly moderate amounts of activity, they also didn’t do anything in terms of progression.
 They simply gave the same moderate amount of activity throughout the length of the study without ever increasing anything.

 In fact it always does improve and usually fairly quickly.
 That’s one advantage of being untrained in anything, you see faster progress in most things, at least if the training is set up correctly.
-Which has its own set of benefits in terms of adherence as well (something I’ll come back to later in this series) But the point is that, to some degree, the training should and must progress either in terms of volume (duration), frequency (times per week) or intensity (difficulty).
+That rapid improvement has its own set of benefits in terms of adherence as well (something I’ll come back to later in this series) But the point is that, to some degree, the training should and must progress either in terms of volume (duration), frequency (times per week) or intensity (difficulty).
 Or all three.
-Again, this is a practical issue that I’ll get to in part 3.
+Again, this is a practical issue that I’ll get to later.

 In a final related vein, I’d point out, and this will sound like a gross overgeneralization (which it is) but most overweight individuals don’t particularly enjoy exercise in my experience.
 It’s probably safer to say that most people don’t enjoy exercise, mind you; but this is a series about training the overweight beginner.
 The reasons for this are assuredly multi-factorial and ultimately irrelevant (again, someone will always trot out an exception, usually an ex-athlete who became obese later in life and still loves training when they get back to it but that’s not the general population we’re talking about here).

-Whether it was bad experiences as a kid (how many my age remember the horror of the President’s Physical Fitness test and the emotional scars it left) or simply the fact that exercise is not enjoyable (for reasons ranging from physical discomfort, to the realities of larger individuals moving vigorously, to the stress of being in a gym surrounded by buff assholes).
+Whether it was bad experiences as a kid (how many my age remember the horror of the President’s Physical Fitness test and the emotional scars it left) or simply the fact that exercise is not enjoyable when you’re bigger (for reasons ranging from physical discomfort, to the realities of larger individuals moving vigorously, to the stress of being in a gym surrounded by buff elitist assholes).
 This is yet another barrier to getting into a regular training program, on top of everything else I’ve discussed.
-They don’t want to do it in the first place and, when they do, it doesn’t have a big effect.
-Hardly a strong selling point.
+The typical obese individual typically don’t want to do it in the first place and, when they do, it doesn’t have a big effect on anything.
+Hardly a strong selling point for exercise.

-And this fact (or at least gross overgeneralization) has a huge practical implication for training (relating to several psychological issues including affect, positive reinforcement and others) that I’m going to make you wait until Friday to read about in detail.
+And this fact (or at least gross overgeneralization) has a huge practical implication for training (relating to several psychological issues including affect, positive reinforcement and others) that I’m going to make you wait until later in the series to read about in detail.
 You can probably guess what they are (and what I’m going to suggest to address it) but you’ll have to wait in any case.
-See you Friday.